2013 – Gluten Free Living

 You will love this delectable, creamy, extra cheesy Chicken Parmesan Casserole!
 It’s actually a layered casserole with broccoli florets on the bottom, covered with cooked, cubed chicken, then an extremely thick, heavy cream cheese and Parmesan cheese sauce is spooned over top of the chicken.
 Finally, the casserole is topped off with more Parmesan cheese on top.
 All the cheese and cream make this spectacular casserole very rich and satisfying.
 This is really more of a comfort food than many casseroles tend to be.

 I served up this tasty casserole to company a few weeks ago to rave reviews–just like we felt the first time we ate this at Sarah’s house.
 It’s just a really, really great tasting main dish.
-I served it with Roasted Pumpkin Nachos and two different Caramelized Onion Tarts which were a big hit with everyone.
+I served it with Roasted Pumpkin Nachos, two different Caramelized Onion Tarts which were a big hit with everyone, Parmesan Pine Nut Bread and a luscious Pumpkin Spice Cake.
 Whether you serve this dish with a side salad, fruit, or bread, it’s certainly a wonderful entree for your family and it’s also elegant enough for company.
 You are sure to get rave reviews from your family as well.

 Chicken Parmesan Casserole is a sumptuous entree both your family and company will enjoy.